Arson Jihad by ISIS, a bigger problem for India than lone wolf attacks

 The National Investigation Agency arrested a Bengaluru based ophthalmologist in connection with an ISIS Khorasan Province case.
 In its note, the NIA said that Abdur Rehman was linked Jahanzaib Sami Wani and his wife Hina Bashir Beigh, who were arrested by the Special Cell of the Delhi police.

-While the ISIS has been putting out several propaganda videos, in many of them the outfit suggests the kind of attacks one must indulge.
+While ISIS has been putting out several propaganda videos, in many of them the outfit suggests the kind of attacks one must indulge.
 Knife attacks, mowing down people just to name a few.
-However it also makes a mention of arson and this is what we have witnessed in the two riots.
+However, it also makes a mention of arson and this is what we have witnessed in the two riots.

 Vienna attack: Six crime scenes, death toll rises to 3

-Prior to this the ISIS had released a video titled Incite the Believers in which the narrator calls for arson attacks in America.
+Prior to this, the ISIS had released a video titled Incite the Believers in which the narrator calls for arson attacks in America.
 "We are sure that if you knew how and found a weapon you would not delay in fulfilling your duty to support the Muslims and do jihad.
 Look around yourself again, keeping an eye for a solution and not searching for a problem" as they sort through "all the means to kill and destroy."

 The video goes on to urge arson jihadists to safely dispose evidence after fleeing the scene of their attacks.
-For the ISIS, arson has been an easy and cheap terror tactic.
+For ISIS, arson has been an easy and cheap terror tactic.

 Arson has been easy and inspirational for the lone actors, who only need to find encouragement online.
-Arson also ensures that the suspect does not come under the radar because he does not need to purchase a firearm of get into the complexities of preparing an explosive device.
+Arson also ensures that the suspect does not come under the radar because he does not need to purchase a firearm to get into the complexities of preparing an explosive device.

 While the nation remains vulnerable to this threat, the focus of the agencies is largely on Kerala and Karnataka.
-One of the key problems is the increase in educational institutions that have come up and are promoting hardline faith based teaching.
-Due to this the ISIS has managed to spread its radical thought with ease, especially in Kerala.
+One of the key problems is the increase in educational institutions that have come up and are promoting hardline faith-based teaching.
+Due to this, ISIS has managed to spread its radical thought with ease, especially in Kerala.